J. Watson Webb Jr.: Career

-He began work in California as an apprentice film editor at 20th-Century Fox, and eventually head of the editing department.
-He eventually became Zanuck's head film cutter and was involved in the founding of the American Cinema Editors.
+He began work in California as an apprentice film editor at 20th-Century Fox, and eventually became head of the editing department.
+As Zanuck's head film cutter, he was involved in the founding of the American Cinema Editors.

 Webb was the credited editor—as "J. Watson Webb" or "J. Watson Webb Jr."—on 30 films from 1941–52 including A Letter to Three Wives, The Razor's Edge with Tyrone Power, Wing and a Prayer, State Fair, With a Song in My Heart, Call Northside 777, Broken Arrow with James Stewart and Cheaper by the Dozen.

 Also among his credits, along with Three Wives (1949) starring Jeanne Crain, Linda Darnell, Ann Sothern and Kirk Douglas were The Jackpot (1950) also with Stewart and Don't Bother to Knock (1952) starring Marilyn Monroe, Richard Widmark and Anne Bancroft.
 Webb retired from film editing in 1952.
 Barbara McLean, his boss, promoted Hugh S. Fowler to replace Webb.